 Hybrid Tea Rose

-Each flower is borne upon a single stem, perfect for bouquets.
+Each flower is born upon a single stem, perfect for bouquets.

 Old Fashioned Rose